jlin27/AnkrDemo/README.md

 Now we can interact with the app.
 Fire up the app by running the `main.py` Python script in your terminal and start minting and sharing your tokenw!
 * From the virtualenv in a CLI, run `python3 main.py`
  * From the prompts, choose from one of the 3 options:
-	 * **Mint A Token** - A specified number of tokens are minted and sent to the recipient's address.
+	 * **Mint Tokens** - A specified number of tokens are minted and sent to the recipient's address.
 User enters the number of tokens to mint and an ETH address that will receive these tokens (Note: Only the account that deployed the smart contract can mint tokens; however, anyone can receive the token.
 The minter's private key is required to complete this transaction).
 	 * **Get Token Balance** - Returns the token balance from a given ETH address.
 	 * **Send Tokens** - Sends tokens from one address to another.
 User enters the sender and receiver's ETH addresses, the number of tokens to be sent, and the sender's private key (Note: The balances may not immediately update because the transactions may take a while to be added to the blockchain).